tiffanyyv/classmates/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 #### Frontend
 Each directory and file is a route in the `page` directory.
 The pages will be built out and we will "plugin" our feature components into our pages.
+Features will be built out in the `components` folder and conditionally rendered in their page as necessary.

 ### Pull requests
-Please follow the git workflow guide outlined in the google drive.
+Please follow feature branch workflow and the guide outlined in the google drive.
 For all pull request please tag Chris (cmjosephs) and another member working on a similar module for code review and pull request approval.

 ## Official Documentation